properexit/internal-docs-rag/README.md

 - Semantic retrieval over Markdown documentation using FAISS
 - Conservative answer generation with strict grounding
+- Explicit refusal when information is not present in the documentation
 - Source attribution for every answer
 - Modular ingestion, retrieval, and generation pipeline
 - Fully local and reproducible (no paid APIs)